 - Some post-procedure bruising and tenderness may occur, but may be eased by wearing a compression stocking.

 - Some instances of thermal (heat) damage to nerves have been reported.
 This is rare and generally goes away in a short time.

 - Thrombophlebitis (inflammation of the vein) is not uncommon and may cause pain and redness over the treated area, but generally responds well to nonsteroidial anti-inflammatory drugs (NSAIDs) as well as ice over the area.

 - Blood clots that formed in the veins can travel to the lungs (pulmonary embolism); however, this is an extremely rare occurrence.

 What are the limitations of Endovenous Ablation of Varicose Veins?

 Ablation catheters cannot be easily passed through a vessel with many turns and bends (tortuous vein).
 Consequently, endovenous ablation is typically used to treat dominant superficial veins that lead to varicose veins, such as the great saphenous vein, which extends from the groin and inside of the thigh to the ankle.
 It is also commonly used for other dominant superficial veins such as the small saphenous vein and accessory saphenous veins.

-Endovenous ablation is successful at closing the abnormal target vein almost 100 percent of the time, but small dilated branches that persist in the skin often require additional treatment with phlebectomy (minor surgical procedure to extract them) or sclerotherapy (injection of a liquid medication to seal them off).
+Endovenous ablation is successful at closing the abnormal target vein almost 100 percent of the time, but small dilated branches that persist in the skin (varicose veins) often require additional treatment with phlebectomy (minor surgical procedure to extract them) or sclerotherapy (injection of a liquid medication to seal them off).
 Subsequent treatments are usually scheduled after an ablation procedure, but phlebectomy can also be performed at the same time as endovenous ablation when appropriate.